Read replicas are Cloud SQL instances that replicate from a Cloud SQL master instance.

 - If replication is interrupted for just a few hours, for example by a network or server outage, the replica falls behind the master.
 The replica should catch up once it reconnects to the master and starts replicating again.
 However, if replication is interrupted for longer than Cloud SQL replication logs are preserved (7 backups), you must delete the replica and create a new one.

-- For security, you should configure SSL on your master instance.
+- For security, you should configure SSL/TLS on your master instance.
 Learn more.

 Binary logging impact

 You must enable the binary log of the master instance to support read replicas.
 This has the following impacts:

 Cloud SQL uses row-based replication with MySQL flags

 innodb_support_xa=true.
 Therefore, an additional disk fsync is required for each write operation, which reduces performance.

 The storage of binary logs is charged at the same rate as regular data.
 Cloud SQL retains binary logs from the time when the oldest backup was taken (Cloud SQL currently retains 7 backups).
 The size of the binary logs, and therefore the amount charged, depends on the workload.
 For example, a write-heavy workload will consume more binary log space than a read-heavy workload.
 You can see the size of binary logs by using the SHOW BINARY LOGS MySQL command.

 When you enable or disable binary logging, the instance is restarted.
 Existing database connections are lost and must be reestablished.